A pilot told us about the common misconceptions about flying, distress calls, the black box, and auto-pilot

-No further details about what happened have been delivered yet as the airline is currently assembling a search and rescue team.

-However questions will naturally circle about what led to the incident and how after apparently reaching an elevation of 37,000 feet, it disappeared from radar.
+So how could a structurally-sound aircraft crash even in good weather conditions?

-Business Insider spoke to a British private pilot (who wanted to remain nameless) about the general misconceptions about flying an aircraft, distress calls, the black box, and auto-pilot.
+Business Insider spoke to a British private pilot (who wanted to remain nameless for publication) about the general misconceptions about flying an aircraft.
+Below is a lightly-edited Q&A.

 Business Insider: What are the common misconceptions about pilots flying planes?